AMIBA’s Business Against Bigotry campaign

 The graphics and signs are just one part of AMIBA’s work to help independent businesses and community business groups take a lead in reducing bigotry and fostering positive, healing community dialogue.
 The initiative also involves:

-- Producing 50,000 “We Welcome Everybody” window decals to enable free distribution to businesses, churches, schools and organizations.
+- Producing “We Welcome Everybody” window decals to enable free distribution to businesses, churches, schools and organizations.
 (While the grant enabling free shipping expired, we still will send bulk quantities at cost).

-- Designing and distributing advertisements for free adaptation and co-branding by non-profits or businesses continent-wide to create a small business voice against discrimination.
-Ads also will be offered in Spanish.
+- Designing and distributing advertisements to help build a small business voice against discrimination (also offered in Spanish).

-- Providing multiple “trainings of trainers,” from which participants will return home with experience and models to facilitate community forums — ideally partnering with other local organizations, churches, etc. These forums aim to host people of diverse perspectives for challenging discussions — organized and facilitated to help deepen understanding, defuse confrontations and ultimately create local action plans for safer and more respectful communities.
-While other related programs exist, we believe local business coalitions are uniquely positioned to attract people that may not feel comfortable joining forums presented by groups with obvious political or cultural agendas.
-Events are planned for spring-summer of 2017 in Milwaukee, Louisville, New Orleans and Phoenix, with one more site TBD.
+- Providing multiple “trainings of trainers,” from which participants will return home with experience and models to facilitate community forums partnering with other local organizations, churches, etc. These forums aim to host people of diverse perspectives for challenging discussions — facilitated to help deepen understanding and ultimately create local action plans for more respectful communities and broadly shared economic opportunities.

-- Creating radio public service announcements conveying how diversity strengthens local economies and community, to be made freely available for broadcast on radio anywhere.
+- Creating radio public service announcements conveying how diversity strengthens local economies and community.
+They are available free for broadcast on radio anywhere.